-Startup425 has partnered with Bellevue College’s Tombolo Institute to offer Startup425 Innovation Lab, an intensive, seven-week program designed to help existing businesses and entrepreneurs interested in starting a business to acquire new knowledge and adapt to the changed economic environment created by the COVID-19 pandemic.
+Startup425, an alliance of five Eastside cities dedicated to small business assistance is partnering with Bellevue College’s Tombolo Institute to offer Startup425 Innovation Lab, an intensive, four-week program designed to help existing businesses and entrepreneurs interested in starting a business to acquire new knowledge and adapt to the changing economic environment created by the COVID-19 pandemic.

 Click here to view an informational video about the program.

 Dates and Application Procedure

 This exciting new program will take place in October 2021 on the following dates:

 - The Fall 2021 Innovation Lab will be held synchronously on Zoom in four sessions:

 - October 9 (Saturday): 9:00 a.m. – 1:00 p.m.

 - October 14 (Thursday): 5:00 p.m. – 7:00 p.m.